Submitting jobs to the grid

 Warning

-If the input files come from multiple campaigns (like proc12 + bucket21, for example), DON’T use -n option for submission.
+If the input files come from multiple campaigns (like proc12 + bucket21, for example), you NEED to change the grouping of input files with --input_grouping size.
+Otherwise, jobs will fail.
 See comp-users-forum:2255 for details.

 Passing basf2 parameters